|

 together in surprising harmony.
 Possibly that is because many

-of us get together every day to discuss work, personal issues
+of us get together regularly to discuss work, personal issues

 and anything else that comes up. |